-The resolution also contains a five-year freeze on federal salaries.
+The House resolution also contains a five-year freeze on federal salaries.
 It appears some Members of Congress are under the mistaken impression that federal employees are immune to the economic woes experienced by other Americans.
 Civil servants saw a seven percent increase in their health insurance premiums in 2011, in addition to a nine percent increase last year.
 Additionally, many feds have spouses who lost their jobs as a result of the economic downturn and are now supporting their families on significantly less income.
-Despite the struggles facing federal employees, the House Budget Committee determined that freezing federal pay for a total of five years is the best course of action to reign in our federal spending, while doing so represents only a fraction of a fraction of one percent of the federal budget.
+Despite the struggles facing federal employees, the House determined that freezing federal pay for a total of five years is the best course of action to reign in our federal spending, while doing so represents only a fraction of a fraction of one percent of the federal budget.
 Our unprecedented deficit was not borne out of rising and exorbitant federal employee salaries, and federal employees should not face an unfair burden simply because they carry out the work of this country.

-Further, the proposal recommends requiring that civil servants contribute a larger percentage of their paycheck towards their retirement.
-Congress established the Federal Employees Retirement System in 1986 to bring federal pensions in line with those provided in the private sector, incorporating Social Security into the federal retirement system and lessening the reliance on the Civil Service Retirement and Disability Fund (CSRDF).
+Further, the resolution recommends requiring that civil servants contribute a larger percentage of their paychecks towards their retirement.
+Congress established the Federal Employees Retirement System (FERS) in 1986 to bring federal pensions in line with those provided in the private sector, incorporating Social Security into the federal retirement system and lessening the reliance on the Civil Service Retirement and Disability Fund (CSRDF).
 By law, FERS benefits are fully funded by employee and agency contributions and interest earned through CSRDF deposits.
 Requiring civil servants to increase their contributions in this financially sound retirement system is nothing less than a poorly disguised pay cut for these individuals.

-All too often, federal employees represent low hanging fruit ripe for the picking when lawmakers are looking to score political points in the name of deficit reduction, and I respectfully urge you to vote against this misguided proposal.
+All too often, federal employees represent low hanging fruit ripe for the picking when lawmakers are looking to score political points in the name of deficit reduction, and I respectfully urge you reject many of the harmful provisions in the House legislation as you craft the Senate FY12 Budget Resolution.
 Should you have any questions or concerns, please contact Jessica Klement on my staff at (703) 683-8700.
 Thank you for your time and consideration of our views.